JuxtNorth/AgencySite/README.md

 ## Known Issues

 - Using animejs version 2.0 because of a bug in v3.9.? that won't update a js object.
 Fix: Check if that issue still exists, if no, upgrade using `pnpm i animejs`. (it has been fixed. there was an issue with vite that was causing it, restarting the dev server worked.)

+## Adding/Updating animations

+- The app uses animejs to render anima